 Alex also has extensive appellate experience, and has briefed and/or argued several appeals before the U.S. Courts of Appeals for the Second, Fourth, Ninth and the D.C.
 Circuits.

 Alex is a member of the New York City Bar Association.
 She serves as a Trustee for the Lawyers' Committee for Civil Rights Under Law and is on the Board of Trustees of the Legal Aid Society of the District of Columbia.
 In addition, Alex serves on the Criminal Justice Act Panel for the United States Court of Appeals for the District of Columbia Circuit and the United States District Court for the District of Columbia.
-She previously served on the Criminal Justice Act Panel for the United States District Court for the Southern District of New York.
 A frequent writer on topics related to white collar defense and regulatory investigations, Alex is one of the authors of the U.S. chapter of Corporate Internal Investigations: An International Guide, Second Edition (Oxford University Press, 2013).

 Alex has an extensive pro bono practice and has litigated voting rights cases and constitutional challenges to voter registration and identification laws.
 Alex served as a notes editor of the Yale Law Journal.